 The Dominican undergraduate team showed their ability to strategize, develop, and articulate a business case plan to international industry leaders.
 The students’ determination, articulation, and business skill set was recognized.
 Not only did Alexis Bailey, Shane Copeland, Sydney Frazer and Phillip Lampe receive first place team, but Phillip Lampe was also awarded a certificate of recognition as the Best Presenter Award at the Competition.

-“With their achievement and success, these students have upheld the School of Business & Leadership and the Dominican name high up among business schools,” Dr. Sooreea notes proudly.
+“With their achievement and success, these students have upheld the Barowsky School of Business and the Dominican name high up among business schools,” Dr. Sooreea notes proudly.